caddyserver/caddy/README.md

 - advanced HTTP handlers for authentication, metrics, debugging, and more
 - dynamic HTTP handlers and TLS handshakes with Starlark

+Caddy Enterprise can be customized for each customer according to their needs.

-Caddy 2 and Caddy Enterprise offer equal levels of security.
+Caddy 2 and Caddy Enterprise offer equal levels of security and, as mentioned, share the same open source code base.

 ### Does Caddy 2 have telemetry?

 No. There was not enough academic interest to continue supporting it.
-If telemetry does get added later, it will not be on by default or will be vastly reduced in its scope so that it simply helps the community gain an understanding of how widely Caddy is deployed (i.e. counts of servers running, number of requests/connections handled, etc, but no actual content; just counts).
+If telemetry does get added later, it will not be on by default or will be vastly reduced in its scope so that it simply helps the community gain an understanding of how widely Caddy is deployed (i.e. counts of servers running, number of requests/connections handled, etc).

 ## Does Caddy 2 use HTTPS by default?